ipran/Howdy-Imgur/README.md

 The app uses a single REST API (https://api.imgur.com/3/gallery/search/top/week?q=) , for fethcing data from the server.

 The Design pattern/Architecture used for Howdy Imgur app is 'VIPER' architecture.
-Unit tests for UI as well as APIs are written and the app is having a good code coverage.
+Unit tests for UI as well as APIs are written and the app is having a good code coverage of 70.8%.

 Howdy Imgur app is a universal iOS app which runs in iPhone as well as in iPad (and in portrait and landscpe mode).